CFO Conference & Ethics Session Event Portal

 https://profitresources.com

-Profit Resources, Inc (PRI) enhances interchange income and debit card profitability, evaluates and negotiates system contracts, and completes process improvement throughout every area of the bank.
-PRI strengthens banks by making quantifiable improvements to profitability and efficiency while also specializing in merger integration.
-Helping good banks get better since 1990.
+Profit Resources, Inc. (PRI) enhances interchange income and debit card profitability, evaluates, and negotiates core system contracts, and completes process improvement throughout every area of the bank.
+PRI strengthens banks by making quantifiable improvements to profitability and efficiency.
+From revenue enhancement to expense reduction, PRI directly impacts profits.

 QSI